 Our Project Partners

-Optometry Giving Sight is enabled to support the eye care projects we do because of our Project Partners, who implement the programs for which our donors support.
-These programs include the establishment and development of vision centers, schools of optometry and service delivery of desperately needed vision care.
-We want to acknowledge our gratitude to these partners for their support and mutual commitment to Giving Sight and Hope by creating sustainable and accessible eye care programs around the world.
+Optometry Giving Sight supports the implementation of domestic and international eye care projects by awarding grants to our Project Partners.
+These projects include the establishment and development of vision centers, schools of optometry and service delivery of desperately needed vision care.
+We want to acknowledge our gratitude to these partners for their commitment to Giving Sight and Hope by creating sustainable and accessible eye care programs around the world.
+The following organizations received funding in Winter 2020 and 2021: